Ion: Formation of monatomic ions

-Formation of polyatomic and molecular ions
+Formation of polyatomic ions

 Polyatomic and molecular ions are often formed by the gaining or losing of elemental ions such as a proton, H+, in neutral molecules.
 For example, when ammonia, NH3, accepts a proton, H+—a process called protonation—it forms the ammonium ion, NH4+.
 Ammonia and ammonium have the same number of electrons in essentially the same electronic configuration, but ammonium has an extra proton that gives it a net positive charge.

 Ammonia can also lose an electron to gain a positive charge, forming the ion NH3+.
 However, this ion is unstable, because it has an incomplete valence shell around the nitrogen atom, making it a very reactive radical ion.

 Due to the instability of radical ions, polyatomic and molecular ions are usually formed by gaining or losing elemental ions such as H+, rather than gaining or losing electrons.
 This allows the molecule to preserve its stable electronic configuration while acquiring an electrical charge.

+Formation of ions in nonpolar liquids

+Liquids with low dielectric constant (below 10) are not quite suitable for ions formation for several reasons.
+First of all, electrostatic attraction between cation and anion is much stronger than in water, which requires well developed solvating layer for preventing their immediate reaggregation.
+However, molecules of nonpolar liquids cannot create such layer due to lack of dipole moments.
+In addition, many electrolytes are not soluble in nonpolar liquids.